 While this research was being done, we also did a competitive analysis of the various CRMs available for automotive dealers.
 Some of these were companies that were looking to integrate with us, and others were competitors that had their own DMS and offered a CRM as an add-on product.
-Scanning through the feedback/suggestion portal help us limit this down to four CRMs to evaluate.
+We scanned through the feedback/suggestion portal help us identify four CRMs to evaluate.
 We then also compared it against a list of features our users stated they needed, as well as a list of features our demo dealership says they need as well.

 Really we have hit an issue of how far do we want to go for our users.
 The original intent in the design was allowing them a way to enter their leads into their system, whereas it was proposed in the developer meeting that we allow them to pull in leads for web and other sources, which complicates the process.

 The project is currently in the hands of the developers as they determine how far they want to take this project (meeting vs. exceeding customer needs), who will be the lead on it, and how it falls into place with our CRM integrations.